-(UPDATED 10/18/2018) The Frederick N. Evans Memorial Rose Garden (aka McKinley Park Rose Garden) is situated along H Street in East Sacramento.
+(Last UPDATED 10/25/2021) Description and review of the Frederick N. Evans Memorial Rose Garden (aka McKinley Park Rose Garden).
+The rose garden is situated along H Street in East Sacramento.

-Evans, the city’s first parks superintendent, was the original designer of the garden.
+First of all, in case you were wondering, Evans was the city’s first parks superintendent and the original designer of the garden.

 McKinley Park Rose Garden is truly beautiful.
 It is always a pleasure to stroll along the grassy paths to admire the roses and other plantings.
 Benches are situated in strategic locations so one can sit to admire the blooms and enjoy the tranquility of the garden.
 Metal decorative arches throughout both frame the view and support the climbing roses.